juepi/ESP-Mini-Base/README.md

 The production data has been created for [JLCPCB assembly service](https://jlcpcb.com/).
 When placing an order, keep in mind that the rotation of several parts (MOSFETs, all ICs) needs to be updated.
 Cross-check with the KiCAD Layout to verify that all parts will be placed correctly.

+## Note on MOSFET usage

+If you are switching a device through one of the 3 installed N-Channel MOSFETs, make sure that the switched device does **not have any reference to the input voltage GND** of the ESP-Mini-Base (in example through a data connection like I2C etc.).
+Chances are high to see magic smoke leaving your setup if you fail to use suitable galvanic isolation (beside the fact that the "switched" device probably won't power off at all)!

+Have fun,
+Juergen